 More of the important stuff.

-The Master of Science in Applied Computer Science program has its own unique application timelines and admissions requirements, in addition to the overall graduate admissions requirements.
+The Master of Science in Cyber Defense program has its own unique application timelines and admissions requirements, in addition to the overall graduate admissions requirements.

-We admit folks to the MSACS program in the fall, spring, and summer semesters.
+We admit students into the MSCYDF program in the fall, spring, and summer semesters.

 To apply, you need to have:

-- A bachelor’s degree in computer science (or a closely related field) from an institution with full regional accreditation for that degree.
+- A bachelor’s degree in computer science, computer engineering, or software engineering from an institution with full regional accreditation for that degree.

 - A minimum undergraduate GPA of 3.0 on a 4.0 scale (or equivalent).

-If you don’t have an undergraduate degree in computer science (or a closely related field), you might be required to take a foundational course as part of your formal Plan of Study.
+If you don’t have an undergraduate degree in computer science, computer engineering, or software engineering, you may be required to take additional coursework as a condition of admission.